saguileran/Simulation-Protocol/index.md

 # Executing Codee

-To execute the code you first need download file from the [Acoustical Instruments.](https://github.com/saguileran/Acoustics-Instruments) repository, downloadng complete, or just the c++ file (D2Q5)[[D2Q7](https://github.com/saguileran/Acoustics-Instruments/blob/master/Simulation/Scripts/Examples/D2Q5-example.cpp)].
+To execute the code you first need download file from the [Acoustical Instruments.](https://github.com/saguileran/Acoustics-Instruments) repository, downloadng complete, or just the c++ file (D2Q5)(https://github.com/saguileran/Acoustics-Instruments/blob/master/Simulation/Scripts/Examples/D2Q5-example.cpp)].
 In the repository you can fnde other sccripts examples.

 <p align="center">
   <img width="570" src="/Images/LBM-Example.gif">
 </p>

+ In the same folder you can find a python LBM unoptimized (D3Q7)[https://github.com/saguileran/Acoustics-Instruments/blob/master/Simulation/Scripts/Examples/LB_D3Q7.ipynb], it is vero slowly and not get a good data visualization.

 # Data Analyze

+With the data generate by the script, the microphone data, you can now process the data with the FT.
+To make this you will now use a python script (PlotData)[https://github.com/saguileran/Acoustics-Instruments/blob/master/Simulation/Scripts/Examples/PlotData.py]